ElizabethCody/icejar/README.md

 either by keeping the default constructor or explicitly defining its equivalent.

-More information is available in the generated documentation for the `interafces` and `ice` sub-projects.
-You can generate this documentation by running `gradle javadoc`.
+More information is available in the generated documentation for the `icejar-module-api ` and `ice-generated` sub-projects.
+You can generate this documentation by running `gradle javadoc` from the project root.

 ## Compling Modules
 To compile modules, add the JAR file located at